bretcope/flex-events/README.md

 yyy b2
 ```

-### <a id="AsynchronousPropagation"></a>Asynchronous Propagation
+### Asynchronous Propagation

 Sometimes an event callback needs to make some asynchronous calls, and perhaps you want to make the decision about whether to stop propagation based on the outcome of those asynchronous calls.
-This is what [pause](#ei-pause) and [resume](#ei-resume) are designed for.
+This is what [pause](#pause) and [resume](#resume) are designed for.

 ```javascript
 var fs = require('fs');